 Formative Assessment provides direction for review, re-teaching, and other adjustments for individual students or for the whole class.
 These assessments are for learning (initial drafts, homework, questions during instruction, etc.).
 Student behaviors (effort, participation, adherence to school rules, etc.) will not be included in the student's grade.
+Homework may be counted as a summative as determined by the teacher for up to 15% of the overall student grade.
 Grades will reflect achievement toward Ohio Content Standards, ACT subject areas, or the AP curriculum.
 For intervention purposes, the teacher will determine if reassessment on a formative is an option or a requirement.

 Summative Assessment provides information to use to judge a student's achievement at the end of a period of instruction.
-These tests, exams, final drafts, performances, projects, etc., are assessments of learning.
+These graded tests, exams, final drafts, performances, projects, etc., are assessments of learning.
 Students will have the opportunity to improve their grades by providing teachers with evidence of higher levels of performance.
 Students must initiate communication with teachers to begin the process of reassessment.
 Each teacher's reassessment process will be outlined at the beginning of the course.

 Reassessment Policy: Students scoring above 89% on the original summative assessment will not be able to reassess.
 Only students scoring 89% or below will have the opportunity to reassess if they follow the procedure outlined in this section for reassessment.
 For an initial reassessment, the highest score a student can receive on a summative reassessment will be 90%.
-In the event of a second reassessment, the highest score a student can receive will be an 80% (Note: During reassessment, the higher of the scores will be used as the final grade for that assessment).
+In the event of a second reassessment, the highest score a student can receive a student can receive will be an 80% (Note: During reassessment, the higher of the scores will be used as the final grade for that assessment).
 Students must complete all formative assignments (as determined by the teacher) to be eligible to reassess.
 Additionally, interventions assigned by the teacher must be completed before reassessment.
 Students will have 1 week to reassess (Clarification: within 1 week of the date the original assessment was returned to the student).